segment-integrations/analytics-swift-adobe-analytics/README.md

                     .trackApplicationLifecycleEvents(true))
 analytics.add(plugin: AdobeDestination(appId: "<Your Adobe Environment Key>"))
 ```
-Your events will now be given to Adobe session data and start flowing to Adobe via Cloud Mode.
+Your events will now be given to Adobe session data and start flowing to Adobe via Device Mode.

 ## Support